quantumquantara-arch/aureon/evercycle-codex/evercycle_examples.md

 # Evercycle Codex — Extended Examples
 Concrete examples of EvercycleState, transitions, forecasts, and simulations.
-These examples are for developers integrating the Codex into Aureon, NexLevelAI, and Quantara tools.
+These examples are for developers integrating the Codex into Aureon.

 All values are illustrative.